mattlennon3/awesome-config/README.md

 - [x] change autostart programs/tags depending on device?
 - [ ] find a better way of running & debugging this as you go
 - [ ] system notification helper
+- [ ] reading left aligned text in a browser is annoying when its the only window as its to the left,
+  - [ ] add margin to the left/right side of the client to center the browsers text

 Screen TODO
 - [x] the primary goal here is to only require music/comms on the vertical screen, games only on primary screen etc